riyashetty15/OmniSignal/README.md

 # OmniSignal

-A multi-agent AI system for fiber ISP operations — marketing analytics, infrastructure investment decisions, content strategy, and HR policy Q&A under one unified interface.
+A multi-agent AI system for fiber ISP operations, marketing analytics, infrastructure investment decisions, content strategy, and HR policy Q&A under one unified interface.

 Built with LangGraph, Anthropic Claude, PGVector, and FastAPI.
 Deployed on Azure.